 Please note that the Transfer title tool will transfer the journal title and all existing DOIs published within that journal from the disposing publisher to the publisher acquiring ownership.
 If you do not wish to transfer all existing DOIs as part of your title transfer, please contact our Support team to assist with your title transfer.

-Log in to Metadata Manager, and navigate to the Home page of the journal you’d like to transfer.
+Log in to Metadata Manager using your Crossref account credentials, and navigate to the Home page of the journal you’d like to transfer.
 From the journal’s Home page, click Action, and select Transfer title from the menu.

 On the Transfer title screen, confirm the From and Destination details (using the publisher and DOI prefix boxes).
 When you’re ready, select Transfer to initiate the ownership change.